 - EM rashes

 How is Lyme Disease transmitted?

 Lyme Disease is transmitted to humans from tick bites.
 It is transmitted from tick bites by infected ticks of the genus Ixodes (a genus of hard-bodied ticks that may transmit pathogenic microorganisms, including the bacterium Borrelia Burgdorferi).

 What are the early Signs of Lyme Disease

 Early signs of Lyme Disease include:

 Avoidance may be the most effective way to prevent a tick bite.
-The highest concentration of ticks are found in damp, wooded areas.
+The highest concentration of ticks is found in damp, wooded areas.
 It may be beneficial to avoid these areas, but if one cannot, stick to marked trails and paths.

-“The New York State Department of Health’s public-affairs office recommends doing “a final, full-body tick check at the end of the day, and also check children and pets,” in order to protect against ticks and tick-borne illness.”
+“The New York State Department of Health’s public-affairs office recommends doing “a final, full-body tick check at the end of the day, and also check children and pets,” to protect against ticks and tick-borne illness.”

 “According to the New England Journal of Medicine, approximately 10 to 20 percent of people who are treated with the recommended antibiotics will have disease symptoms that persist after they complete treatment.”

 Stem Cell Therapy for Chronic Lyme Disease Syndrome